 - Make sure you place the gate at the right distance, depending on your type of fireplace.

 - For wood-burning fireplaces, your gate should be placed far enough away from the fireplace to keep your child away from embers and sparks.

 - If you have a gas fireplace, the gate can be closer to the fire.

 - Keep your fireplace tools inside the gate and out of your baby’s reach.

 If you don’t like the look of a gate around your fireplace, consider a screen.
 Like a fireplace safety gate, a screen that attaches to the wall can keep your baby protected from the dangers of a fireplace.
-The difference is that a screen retains the warm ambiance and charming look that makes you want to snuggle by the fire.
+The difference is that a screen retains the warm ambiance and charming look that makes you want to snuggle by the fire, as Houzz suggests.

 For baby’s safety, make sure this screen goes around the hearth and secure it to the wall on both sides of the fireplace.
 Double-check that the screen doesn’t absorb heat from the fire.
 It’s also important to consider the height of the screen and the size of your baby.

 For your own convenience, choose a screen with a secure gate.
 Remember, adults also need easy access to light the fire or add extra wood.

 Fireplaces with a stepped hearth need a little more baby-proofing because their sharp and rough edges can injure a new walker.
 The solution?
 With simple edge and corner guards, you can keep your little one safe and avoid painful bumps.
 Just be sure to buy a sturdy kit that stays in place and that your child won’t be able to rip off.

 Even if you don’t light the fireplace, it’s best to keep your child out of that area.
 The idea of a baby full of soot is enough to make many parents want to add a door lock to their fireplace.
 This solution also keeps little fingers safe from pinching or heads from getting bumped.